 - University of Massachusetts in Amherst, Boston, Dartmouth, and Lowell

 - Suffolk University

 If you are considering attending school in Massachusetts, look over these schools and make sure that they offer exactly what you are looking for.

 Know What to Look for in a CPA Program

-Every state has their own requirements in order to qualify for your CPA licence.
-They all require a certain amount of education, so you will want to make sure that the program you choose can fulfill those requirements.
+Every state has its own education and experience requirements in order to qualify for your CPA license.
+They all require a certain amount, so you’ll want to make sure that the program you choose can fulfill those educational requirements.

 - Do they go into detail what their program is like?

 - Do they state that they are designed to help you earn your CPA license?